 If your female cat does go into heat, you will likely be extra vigilant in keeping her away from doors and windows.
 Helping your indoor cat focus her attention on other things than the call of nature can help make this period smoother for everyone in the household.

 Keeping your queen distracted and happy is an easy solution when you are a member of the KONG Club.
-Each month you will receive a box full of toys and treats centered on a particular building block of wellness.
+Your care coach can help come up with a plan to keep your cat busy while staying indoors.